InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ### Define a source code strategy Framework

-* Help to define a source code strategy including an explicit definition of your organization's policy for:
+* Help to define a source code strategy including an explicit definition of policies at Organization and Legal Entity levels for:
   * Inventory
   * Sharing
   * Consumption